 That seems to show SR 186 running directly east on Sunnyside from 1300 East (back then, Sunnyside didn't connect to 800 South), with either a gap or concurrency on 1300 East between Sunnyside and 500 South.
 900 South and Amanda Avenue were shown as a local road.
 It also still has 900 South in bold - suggesting a state highway - all the way out to State Street...but if you ignore line width, the west end of 65 might be intended for the intersection of Sunnyside and Foothill Drive (we'll get into that in a minute).

 I'd be inclined to ignore this Rand McNally completely...but the census map also lacks any road on the east side of Mount Olivet Cemetery, and a 1950 historic aerial shows no road or even really a trace of one there.
-So that may have only ever been a planned alignment, with 186/Alt 40 actually heading east from 1300 East on Sunnyside, either directly or via 9th and Amanda.
-Either one would have put the west endpoint of 65 at Foothill Drive and Sunnyside.
+So that may have only ever been a planned alignment, with 186/Alt 40 actually heading east from 1300 East on Sunnyside, probably via 9th and Amanda.
+If this was the case, it would have put the west endpoint of 65 at Foothill Drive and Sunnyside.

-In 1945, the legal description was changed to explicitly place the western terminus of 65 at the junction with SR 186.
-That for sure eliminated any remaining portions of SR 65 west of Foothill Drive, and could have put the west end at Foothill Dr/Sunnyside.
-But it seems more likely to me that this was done at the same time as an alignment change on SR 186/Alt 40, seen on this 1950 map:
+In 1945, the legal description was changed to explicitly place the western terminus of 65 at the junction with SR 186, by now also Alternate US 40.
+That for sure eliminated any remaining portions of SR 65 west of Foothill Drive, definitely putting its west end at Foothill Dr/Sunnyside.
+That was illustrated on the 1945 official inset map of Salt Lake City:

-That shows that by then, the east-west route between 1300 East and Foothill had been moved from Sunnyside to 900 South.
-This seems rather strange today given that 900 South is a two-lane residential street and Sunnyside is a five-lane arterial...but the USGS map from 1952 backs it up, oddly enough.
-That alignment change, whenever it happened, moved the west end of 65 to Foothill Drive and 900 South, with 65 initially proceeding northwest on Foothill before making a sharp right on Sunnyside.
+So around 1947, the east-west route between 1300 East and Foothill had been moved to use 900 South the whole way, removing any part of 186/Alt 40 on Sunnyside.
+This seems rather strange today given that 900 South is a two-lane residential street and Sunnyside is a five-lane arterial...but the USGS map from 1952 backs it up.
+This was probably done to eliminate the shift south on Amanda from Sunnyside to 9th on 186/Alt 40 westbound.
+However, it resulted in a rather strange west endpoint of SR 65.
+65 now began at Foothill Drive and 900 South, initially proceeding northwestward on Foothill before making a sharp right on Sunnyside.

 But just a couple years later, 186/Alt 40 was rerouted again: this time to its modern alignment through Fort Douglas and the University of Utah, using the newly built 2100 East and Foothill Boulevard to connect from Foothill Drive to 500 South.
+This new 186/Alt 40 alignment was probably completed during 1952, as it first appeared on the 1953 official inset.
 (Of course, UDOT continues to sign the road southeast from 500 South as Foothill Drive...but Salt Lake City and the University of Utah correctly sign it as Foothill Blvd and 2100 East).
 This had the effect of moving the SR 65 terminus further east once again, to the intersection of Sunnyside and 2100 East/Foothill Blvd.
 That was a much more stable endpoint, and it remained there through the 1960s.